rothjamesroth/James-E-Roth/case-study-1.md

 ---

 ## Early Leadership and Personal Growth
-during my time as a student-athlete on the University of Mount Union Track and Field team.
+During my time as a student-athlete on the University of Mount Union Track and Field team.
 In 2018, I was part of a team that won back-to-back NCAA Division III National Championships, an experience that fundamentally shaped my understanding of leadership and team performance.

 Our team entered both championship meets as unlikely contenders, qualifying fewer athletes than competing programs.
 Rather than relying on individual performance alone, our success was built on trust in our training program, accountability to one another, and a collective commitment to excellence.
 I embraced a leadership role by setting performance expectations through example, reinforcing belief in our preparation, and encouraging teammates to perform at their highest potential under pressure.